 The admission from Tracey Cooper came as she gave evidence to the Senedd's health committee - and despite her saying she and her organisation had been working closely with Welsh Government throughout the pandemic.

 Plaid Cymru's health spokesperson, Rhun Ap Iorwerth MS, quizzed Ms Cooper on the Welsh Government's targets, which were set on 21 March.

 Mr Iorwerth asked who would have come up with the 9,000 testing capacity target and whether it was Public Health Wales.

 Responding, to Mr Iorwerth, Tracey Cooper said: "I am not familiar with the trajectories, I'm afraid that you are referring to."
 When repeatedly pushed on where the figure came from, Ms Cooper repeated her answer saying: "I'm not familiar with the 9,000 trajectory".

-, the health Minister, Vaughan Gething MS said, "From 1 April, this will increase by a further 5,000 tests per day (total – 6,000 daily).
+In a written statement in March, the health Minister, Vaughan Gething MS said, "From 1 April, this will increase by a further 5,000 tests per day (total – 6,000 daily).
 From 7 April, this will increase by a further 2,000 tests per day (total – 8,000 daily).
 By end of April, Public Health Wales are aiming to have capacity to undertake up to 9,000 tests per day in Wales."